 The Lottery Commission contracted with Spectrum Gaming Group (Spectrum) to complete both studies.
-5 Spectrum issued its report on sports betting in December 2019, 6 followed by the more
+Spectrum issued its report on sports betting in December 2019, followed by the more general study of gambling in the state in March 2020.
+Because the General Assembly

-4 The bill states that if there are not sufficient funds for the \$500,000 annual appropriation to the North Carolina Parks and Recreation Authority, the amount of each grant counties receive shall be reduced by the same proportion so that all counties receive a grant of the same amount.
+&lt;sup>4 The bill states that if there are not sufficient funds for the \$500,000 annual appropriation to the North Carolina Parks and Recreation Authority, the amount of each grant counties receive shall be reduced by the same proportion so that all counties receive a grant of the same amount.

-5 Per its website and the reports submitted to the North Carolina Education Lottery, Spectrum Gaming Group is a non-partisan consultancy that specializes in the economics, regulation and policy of legalized gambling worldwide.
+&lt;sup>5 Per its website and the reports submitted to the North Carolina Education Lottery, Spectrum Gaming Group is a non-partisan consultancy that specializes in the economics, regulation and policy of legalized gambling worldwide.
 It further states they have provided independent research and professional services to public- and private-sector clients since 1993, brings wide industry perspective to every engagement, having worked in 41 US states and territories and in 48 countries on six continents.
 The sports betting report referenced below states that Spectrum has more than 250 clients including government entities of all types and gaming companies (national and international) of all sizes, both public and private.

-6 Spectrum Gaming Group (2019).
+&lt;sup>6 Spectrum Gaming Group (2019).
 Gaming Market Analysis: Analysis and Business Case of Impact of Regulating and Operating Sports Betting Through the North Carolina Education Lottery.